From Heuristic Selection to Automated Algorithm Design: LLMs Benefit from Strong Priors: Additional Information on Experimental Setup

-\paragraph{Hardware Specifications} The token-wise analysis experiment is conducted on a server equipped with two NVIDIA GeForce RTX 3090 GPUs and an Intel Xeon Silver 4214R CPU.
+\paragraph{Hardware Specifications} The token-wise analysis experiment is conducted on clusters equipped with NVIDIA L40S GPUs and Intel Xeon Gold 6438M CPUs.
 For large-scale benchmarking on the pbo and bbob problem suites, each problem (function) is assigned a single core of an AMD EPYC 7662 CPU for every LLM-driven optimizer.
 Importantly, as discussed in Section~\ref{sec:bag experiment}, the final experimental results are independent of the underlying hardware.

-\section{Impact of the frequency factor}
+\section{Impact of the Frequency Factor}

 In this section, we study the impact of the frequency factor $q$ in Algorithm~\ref{alg:LLM-bbo}.
 Specifically, we compare the AUC values obtained with different $q \in \{1, 5, 10, 20, 40, 100\}$.
 Figures~\ref{fig:ablation frequency factor pbo} and \ref{fig:ablation frequency factor bbob} present the averaged (normalized) performance of the three LLMs on the pbo and bbob benchmarks, respectively.
 These results show that BAG achieves the best and most robust results when $q=10$.
 Under this setting, BAG is expected to utilize each algorithm in $\mathbf{A}_{bench}$ (of size 5) approximately twice on average.